Portland's Relocation Ordinance

-On Wednesday, March 7th, 2018 Portland City Council again changed the relocation ordinance language making the rule permanent and removing the 1-unit exemption.
+Previously on March 7th, 2018 Portland City Council again changed the relocation ordinance language, making the rule permanent and removing the 1-unit exemption.
 Several additional narrow-circumstance exemptions were added.
 The changes were passed with an Emergency Clause, taking effect immediately.
 The ordinance mandates payments from the landlord to the tenant when either an End of Tenancy notice is served, or an increase notice of 10% or higher is served, and the tenant then elects to move.

-The Relocation is awarded as follows:
+Relocation Assistance is awarded as follows:

 $2,900 – Studio or SRO (Single Room Occupancy)